tewidis/AOS/markdown/os_structure.md

 |:--:|
 | Exokernel CPU Scheduling |

-    * Secure binding - How can a library OS securely insert code into the kernel?
+    * Secure Binding - How can a library OS securely insert code into the kernel?
         - Performance optimization to avoid border crossings
         - In both SPIN and Exokernel, the ability to add extensions must be restricted to a trusted set of users
-    * Revocation of resources
+    * Revocation of Resources
         - Exokernel needs a way of revoking resources (space/time) that have been allocated to a library OS
         - Revoke call is an upcall into library OS (repossession vector)